krisk0/broadwell_multiplication/README.md

 `toom22_deg2_broadwell()` multiplies k-limb numbers faster than `gmpn_toom22_mul()`, where k is a small degree of 2.

+`toom22_xx_broadwell()` can be called for any number longer than 11 limbs.

 # Status

 Work-in-progress.
 Code needs cleaning.
 Some subroutines might not work as expected.
 However, if there is a benchmark published for a procedure, then this procedure is thoroughly tested and expected to be bug-free.

+Currently my code significantly outperforms GMP for the following limb sizes: 16, 32, 48, 64.

 # Quick start